Research staff

 María del Pilar García Mayo

 Throughout the years, I have maintained two active lines of research.
-The first one, derived from my dissertation, is grounded in generative linguistic theory and explores the second language (L2) and third language (L3) acquisition process.
+The first one, derived from my dissertation, is grounded in generative linguistic theory and explores second (L2) and third (L3) language acquisition processes.
 My theoretical focus is the acquisition of English grammatical structures by bilingual Basque-Spanish speakers (gender agreement, null objects, relative clauses, sentential negation, tense and agreement, telicity, topicalization, wh-questions).
 My second research line is grounded in cognitive-interactionist theory, which assumes that the process of acquiring an L2 or an L3 is a complex one, involving learner-internal cognitive abilities as well as the social and educational contexts in which learning occurs.
 In this line of research I have investigated the relationships between the type of conversational interaction in which L2/L3 learners engage in a low input, foreign language setting (English as a foreign language – EFL), and the language development they experience as a result.
-I have been invited to universities in Canada, China, Germany, Greece, Mexico, Norway, Portugal, Spain, Sweden, The Netherlands, the UK and the USA.
-I have published widely in international journals (Annual Review of Applied Linguistics, Bilingualism: Language and Cognition, International Journal of Applied Linguistics, International Journal of Bilingualism, International Review of Applied Linguistics, Language Learning, Language Teaching for Young Learners, Language Teaching Research, Linguistic Approaches to Bilingualism, Second Language Research, System, among othters.
-I have also been an invited editor of special issues (Bilingualism: Language and Cognition, International Journal of Educational Research, Language Teaching for Young Learners, Second Language Learning and Teaching, System), and edited books for major publishers (De Gruyter, John Benjamins, Multilingual Matters).
-I have been awarded five six-year research periods (sexenios de investigación) by the National Commission for Assessment of Research Activity and have been included in the 2021 and 2022 Stanford list of the world’s top 2% most-cited researchers.
+I have been invited to give plenary talks/seminars to universities in Canada, China (Nanjing,Shanghai), Germany (Hamburg, Leipzig, Mainz, Wuppertal), Greece (Thessaloniki), Mexico (Xalapa), Norway (Tromsø), Poland (Kalisz), Portugal (Lisbon), Sweden (Stockholm), The Netherlands (Nijmegen), the UK (Lancaster, London, Manchester, Sheffield, the USA (Chicago, Iowa City) and most Spanish universities.
+I have published widely in international journals (Annual Review of Applied Linguistics, Bilingualism: Language and Cognition, International Journal of Applied Linguistics, International Journal of Bilingualism, International Journal of Educational Research, International Review of Applied Linguistics, Language Learning, Language Teaching for Young Learners, Language Teaching Research, Linguistic Approaches to Bilingualism, Second Language Research, System, among others).
+I have also been an invited editor of special issues (Bilingualism: Language and Cognition, International Journal of Educational Research, Language Teaching for Young Learners, Second Language Learning and Teaching, System), and edited books for major publishers (De Gruyter, John Benjamins, Multilingual Matters, Springer).
+I have been awarded five six-year research periods (sexenios de investigación) by the National Commission for Assessment of Research Activity.
+I appeared as linguist of reference in De Bot (2015) A History of Applied Linguistics.
+From 1980 to the Present (Routledge) and have been included in the Stanford list of the world’s top 2% most-cited researchers.
+In 2014 I was awarded the XVIII Spanish Society for Applied Linguistics (AESLA) research award for senior researchers for the book I co-edited with Dr. Junkal Gutierrez Mangado and Dr. María Martínez Adrian Contemporary Approaches to Second Language Acquisition, published by John Benjamins.

-I have supervised sixteen Ph.D. dissertations (all of them with the highest distinction and five awarded ‘Extraordinary Ph.D.
-Prize’) – eleven more are in progress- and a large number of MA and undergraduate theses.
+I have supervised seventeen Ph.D. dissertations – ten more are in progress- and a large number of MA and undergraduate theses.
+My former Ph.D. students are now teachers at the UPV/EHU (Azkarai, Basterrechea, Gutierrez Mangado, Martinez Adrián, Milla), the Public University of Navarre (Hidalgo, Lázaro Ibarrola, Luquin, Villlarreal), Universidad de Cantabria (Perales Haya), Universidad Nebrija (González Alonso), Mondragon Unibertsitatea (Imaz Aguirre), Universidad de Loja – Ecuador- (Gonzalez Torres), Universitat de les Illes Balears (Veiga Pérez), Escola Oficial de Idiomas da Coruña (Corderi Novoa) and University of Turku (Levrai).
 I have also served in numerous national and international Ph.D., MA and promotion committees both in Spain and overseas (Australia, Canada, China, India, Israel, Norway, Sweden, the UK and the USA).
 I have been the Principal Investigator (PI) of several projects awarded by the Spanish Ministry of Science and Innovation, the current one on balancing interaction and L2 grammar learning by children in an EFL context (2021-2025).
+I was the co-editor of the European Journal of Applied Linguistics (2014-2018).
 Since September 2018, I have been the co-editor of the journal Language Teaching Research (Sage- Q1).

-My teaching includes undergraduate courses on English syntax and an MA course on the acquisition of morphosyntax in the MA program in Language Acquisition in Multilingual Settings (LAMS) at the UPV/EHU, where I have been awarded the prize for excellence in teaching.
+My teaching includes undergraduate courses on English syntax, English Language, and an MA course on the acquisition of morphosyntax in the MA program in Language Acquisition in Multilingual Settings (LAMS) at the UPV/EHU, where I have been awarded the prize for excellence in teaching.
 I am also a tutor at the Universidad Nacional de Educación a Distancia (UNED).

 Since 2007 I have been the director of the research group Language and Speech (www.laslab.org), noted by the Basque Government for excellence in research in the field (IT311-10, 2010-2015; IT904-16, 2016-2021; IT1426-22; 2022-2025).
-I belong to the Editorial Board of the volumes EUROSLA Yearbook and Issues in Hispanic and Lusophone Linguistics and those of the journals Language Teaching for Young Learners and Linguistic Approaches to Bilingualism (all of them published by John Benjamins), Instructed Second Language Acquisition (Equinox), European Journal of Applied Linguistics (EuJAL) – De Gruyter- and VIAL (Vigo International Journal of Applied Linguistics).
+I belong to the Editorial Board of the volumes EUROSLA Yearbook and Issues in Hispanic and Lusophone Linguistics, and those of the journals Language Teaching for Young Learners and Linguistic Approaches to Bilingualism (all of them published by John Benjamins), Cambridge Elements in Second Language Acquisition (Cambridge University Press), Instructed Second Language Acquisition (Equinox), European Journal of Applied Linguistics (EuJAL) – De Gruyter- and VIAL (Vigo International Journal of Applied Linguistics).
 I am also a reviewer for all the major journals in the SLA field.

 Research Interests